OmicsWorkflows/KNIME_workflows/README.md

 ## General workflows features
 - workflows are versioned individually
     - current workflows versions are in “_Workflows templates” folder, older versions are in “_Workflows templates - older ”
--	Workflows  are optimized for usage in docker container running KNIME ([KNIME_docker_vnc](https://github.com/OmicsWorkflows/KNIME_docker_vnc)) that should make them reproducible
+- workflows  are optimized for usage in docker container running KNIME ([KNIME_docker_vnc](https://github.com/OmicsWorkflows/KNIME_docker_vnc)) that should make them reproducible

 ## Workflows preparation guidelines